2023 Taiwanese anti–Indian migrant worker protest: Government response

 Hsu Ming-chun, then Minister of Labor, responded to the protest by stating that the claim "Taiwan will hire 100,000 Indians" was misinformation.
 The Ministry of Foreign Affairs also alleged that racist feeds on social media are a part of Chinese Internet manipulation, citing similar activity from other fake accounts.
 During the protests, traces of "modular message manipulation" (模組化留言的操作) appeared, according to national security departments in Taiwan.
 The official Twitter account of the Ministry of Foreign Affairs later stated that any attempts to destroy goodwill in the Milk Tea Alliance would not prevail.
 However, protesters, rejected these assertions.
 Yuna denied allegations of discrimination or manipulation during the protest.

-In December 2023, in response to the protest, the Ministry of Labor stated that they would plan complementary measures to the policy.
+In December 2023, in response to the protest, the Ministry of Labor stated that it would plan complementary measures to the policy.
 Any introduction of new migrant workers would be a gradual process.
 On 16 February 2024, Taiwan and India signed the memorandum of understanding, agreeing that Taiwan would import migrant workers after preparations had completed.
 In November 2024, Taiwan agreed to import 1,000 Indian migrant workers to factories in Taiwan, in a test of the policy, and stated it would adjust importing policy according to the results of the test.

+In April 2026, Hung Sun-han, then Minister of Labor, announced that the first group of imported Indian workers could arrive this year.
+The announcement faced backlash in two days, with a petition against importing Indian workers exceeding 40,000 signatures.
+Both the KMT and the TPP opposed importing Indian workers as well.
+The Ministry of Labor reversed the decision and responded that the government would not import workers hastily.